- Fidelity's rule of thumb: Aim to save at least 15% of your pre-tax income each year for retirement.

-Our rule of thumb: Aim to save at least a total of 15% of your pretax income1 each year from age 25 to age 67.
-Together with other steps, it should help ensure that you have enough income to maintain your current lifestyle in retirement.
+Our rule of thumb: Aim to save at least 15% of your pre-tax income1 each year.
+That's assuming you save for retirement from age 25 to age 67.
+Together with other steps, that should help ensure you have enough income to maintain your current lifestyle in retirement.

-For now, let’s look at a hypothetical example.
+Here's a hypothetical example.
 Consider Joanna, age 25, who earns $54,000 a year.
 We assume her income grows 1.5% a year (after inflation) to about $100,000 by the time she is 67 and ready to retire.
-To maintain her lifestyle throughout retirement, we estimate that about $45,000, or 45% of her $100,000 preretirement income, needs to come from her savings.
+To maintain her preretirement lifestyle throughout retirement, we estimate that about $45,000 each year (adjusted for inflation), or 45% of her $100,000 preretirement income, needs to come from her savings.
 (The remainder would come from Social Security.)

 Is 15% enough?

 That depends, of course, on the choices you make before retirement—most importantly, when you start saving and when you retire.
 Any other income sources you may have, such as a pension, should also be considered.

 Now that you know a savings rate to consider, here are some things that may help you get to it.

 The single most important thing you can do is start saving early.
 The earlier you start, the more time you have for your investments to grow—and recover from the market's inevitable downturns.

 If retirement is decades away, it may be hard to think or care about it.
 "But when you are young is precisely the time to start saving for retirement," says Fidelity senior vice president Jeanne Thompson.
 "Even though it can be a challenge to save for the future, giving your savings those extra years to grow could make the struggle worth it—every little bit you can save helps."

 2. Delay retirement